Punjab, India: Religion

+Hindu Mandirs can be found all over Punjab with the Shri Durgiana Mandir in Amritsar, and the Shri Devi Talab Mandir in Jalandhar visited by many pilgrims every year.
+A segment of Punjabi Hindus exhibit syncretic religious traditions in spiritual kinship with Sikhism.
+This not only includes veneration of the Sikh Gurus in private practice but also visit to Sikh Gurdwaras in addition to Hindu Mandirs.

 Government and politics

 Punjab is governed through a parliamentary system of representative democracy.
 Each of the states of India possesses a parliamentary system of government, with a ceremonial state Governor, appointed by the President of India on the advice of the central government.
 The head of government is an indirectly elected Chief Minister who is vested with most of the executive powers.
 The term length of the government is five years.
 The state legislature, the Vidhan Sabha, is the unicameral Punjab Legislative Assembly, with 117 members elected from single-seat constituencies.
-The current government was elected in the 2022 Assembly elections as Aam Aadmi Party won 92 out of 117 Assembly seats and Bhagwant Mann is the current Chief Minister.
-The state of Punjab is divided into five administrative divisions and twenty-three districts.

-The capital of Punjab is Chandigarh, which also serves as the capital of Haryana and is thus administered separately as a Union Territory of India.
+The capital of Punjab is Chandigarh, which also serves as the capital of Haryana and is thus administered separately as a union territory of India.
 The judicial branch of the state government is provided by the Punjab and Haryana High Court in Chandigarh.

-The three major political parties in the state are the Aam Aadmi Party, a centrist to left wing party, the Shiromani Akali Dal, a Sikh right-wing Punjabiyat party and the Indian National Congress, a centrist catch all party.
+The three major political parties in the state are the Aam Aadmi Party, a centrist to left-wing party, the Shiromani Akali Dal, a Sikh right-wing Punjabiyat party and the Indian National Congress, a centrist catch-all party.
 President's rule has been imposed in Punjab eight times so far, since 1950, for different reasons.
 In terms of the absolute number of days, Punjab was under the President's rule for 3,510 days, which is approximately 10 years.
 Much of this was in the 80s during the height of militancy in Punjab.
 Punjab was under the President's rule for five continuous years from 1987 to 1992.

 Punjab state law and order is maintained by Punjab Police.
 Punjab police is headed by its DGP, Dinkar Gupta, and has 70,000 employees.
 It manages state affairs through 22 district heads known as SSP.